Cross-platform window activity notifier for QMK keyboards

 sudo udevadm control --reload && sudo udevadm trigger

-Symptoms: QMKonnect runs but doesn’t detect window changes
+Symptoms: QMKonnect runs but doesn’t detect window changes, keyboard doesn’t switch layers when changing applications

-qmkonnect -v # Look for window change events
+qmkonnect -v # Look for "Window changed" messages

 # Check Hyprland integration